Update Your Business Insurance Before A Natural Disaster Strikes

 Prepare for Wind and Hail Storms

-Heavy storms that feature high winds or hail can damage your property or disrupt operations.
-Verify that your business insurance includes adequate commercial property and business interruption coverage.
+Heavy storms with high winds or hail can damage buildings, equipment, and inventory or force temporary closures.
+Verify that your commercial property and business interruption coverage are adequate for your needs.

 Cover Flooding